 Encouraging visits to museums

 Brighton is not a big city, you can walk East to West, from Hove to Kemp Town in about an hour if you’re quick.
 Even so, getting folks from one side of town to the other is a lot to ask.
-Not because they’re idle, but for many a trip to the museum is part of a bigger day out.
+For many, a trip to the museum forms only a small part of a larger itinerary.
 With average visit times for large museums at about two hours, the museum visit is perhaps only one destination of many.
 Recognising and working with this aspect is something that museums could do more effectively.

 Hove Museum is tucked away in West Hove.
 It’s a well-visited local museum that caters very well for parents with young children (facilitators) and is free to get in to.

 With young children in tow, you’d happily get an hour out of it, maybe two if you stayed for a cup of tea and cake.
-If you didn’t live nearby, you may never know that it’s about 200m from the sea with loads of shops, cafes and stuff to do nearby.
+If you didn’t live nearby, you may never know that it’s about 200m from the sea with loads of shops, cafes and lots of other activities nearby.
 The library is just down the road and they have a kids section and story telling going on.
 Yes it’s got a pram store, decent baby change and there’s regular busses stopping outside.
 You get the picture…

-To help visitors orient themselves and plan their visit more effectively, I suggested we introduce visit times and age-suitability on exhibitions and editorial areas to highlight other things of interest nearby.
+To help visitors orient themselves and plan their visit more effectively, I recommended we introduce visit times and age-suitability on exhibitions and editorial areas to highlight other things of interest nearby.

-To create a unique identity for each of the five museums I developed mood boards which picked up on the key aspects of each museum.
-The Royal Pavilion for example, is an exuberant and highly textured environment filled with Chinese motifs (chinoiserie) and uses a very specific chrome yellow which was an expensive pigment at the time.
+To create a unique identity for each of the five museums I developed mood boards which picked up on the key aspects of each property.
+The Royal Pavilion for example, is an exuberant and highly textured environment filled with Chinese motifs (chinoiserie) and uses a very specific chrome yellow which was an expensive pigment to use at the time.
+These are unique and distinguishing attributes that I wanted to reflect in the design.
 The Booth Museum of Natural History however has a much earthier colour palette which reflects both the collection and the Victorian building.

-With our refined wireframes, a good understanding of each museum and our colour palettes, we moved into visual design.
+With refined wireframes, a good understanding of each museum and a set of colour palettes, I started upon the visual design.

 An organisation serving the public has be accessible and we paid special attention to ensure the museum followed best practice.
-All designs were tested with an accessibility group which included visually impaired users.
+The websites were thoroughly user tested with an accessibility group which included visually impaired users.
 Feedback from these sessions were incorporated in the designs.
 We made it easy to choose to have background images turned off and presented defaults for low-contrast, high contrast and black and white versions.